-Authorizing an agreement for professional corrosion engineering and cathodic protection services renewals.
+Section 1.
+The Mayor is hereby authorized to enter into a professional services agreement with Universal Technical Resource Services, Inc. to provide corrosion engineering and cathodic protection services.
+The term of the agreement shall be three years with the option for two one-year renewals.
 The maximum annual compensation for the agreement shall be \$40,000 and said amount shall be funded from the 2023-24 and subsequent years' Budgets of Environmental Services (DES) contingent upon approval of future budgets.